uheinema/forU/Ttf.md

 ---
 ## Font creation/loading

-There are no explicit constructors for a Ttf (ok, there are, for the benefit of.subclasses only)
+There are no explicit constructors for a Ttf (ok, there are, but for the benefit of subclasses only)

  Instead, use the following static functions: